exaV/screeps-kotlin-starter/README.md

 Feel free to copy/fork this repository to bootstrap your own AI.

-Join the official screeps slack on https://chat.screeps.com/ and join #kotlin for help and general screeps kotlin chat.
+Join the official screeps discord on https://discord.com/invite/screeps and join #kotlin for help and general screeps kotlin chat.

 ### Getting started